 Sgt.
 Miles Thompson seems to have been a carpenter in his 20s when he acquired land on the north side of Black Brook in 1656.
 His farm eventually comprised about 80 acres and included a point on the river known as Thompson’s Point.
 The brook eventually became known as Thompson’s Point Brook.

-Overlooking Leigh's Mill Pond, Old Fields Burying Ground on Vine Street is one of South Berwick's oldest cemeteries, dating from the 1600s.
-Though no stones from that date are identified, it is very likely the burial place of our first settlers --families such as those of Thomas Spencer and Humphrey Chadbourne.
-After the community's 1652 submission to Massachusetts Bay Colony, it was ordered that a meeting house be built, and around 1660 the settlers did so nearby, on the intersection of today's Brattle Street and Old South Road, at the center of the settlement.
+Overlooking Leigh's Mill Pond, Old Fields Burying Ground on Vine Street, South Berwick, Maine, is one of the oldest cemeteries in the United States, dating from the 1600s.
+It was the main burial place of the town's first European settlers -- families such as those of Thomas Spencer (c.
+1596-1681) and Humphrey Chadbourne (1615-1667) and his father, William Chadbourne (1562-1682).
+The Chadbourne Family Association placed a marker recognizing William Chadbourne's arrival in 1634.
+After the community's 1652 submission to Massachusetts Bay Colony, it was ordered that a meeting house be built, and around 1660 the settlers did so nearby, on the intersection of today's Brattle Street and Old South Road, at what was then the town center.

 Freewill Baptist Cemetery